-In fact, our freshman year we got in more trouble for laughing too loudly late at night than I did for falling asleep in chapel – which is saying something.
+Our freshman year we got in more trouble for laughing too loudly late at night than I did for falling asleep in chapel.
+Which is saying something.

-I mentioned before not only did we share a love of laughter, but we also shared a mutual inclination toward prayer.
+I mentioned before that we not only shared a love of laughter, but we also shared a mutual inclination toward prayer.

-We prayed together every night and started a note card system, each one with a name on it, that I would tape on the bottom of her bunk above my head.
+Every night we prayed together every night and eventually created a note card system, each one with a name on it, that I would tape to the bottom of her bunk above my head.

 I had them in rows of seven – one row for each night of the week.
 At times the rows would get so long, that one of us would fall asleep while the other was praying.

-It was actually in these moments that there was a trick she loved to play.
+It was during these late-night moments that there was a trick she loved to play.

-Her face would appear out of no where, upside down above me in the dark, and she would say, “Now listen here!”
+I would be pouring out my heart when she would suddenly swing her head over the side of the bunk; her face would appear out of nowhere, upside down above me in the dark, and she would say, “Now listen here!”

 Many of you reading this tribute were on a prayer card at one time – taped to the bottom of Heather’s bed.

-There was one name that seemed to constantly rotate through the rows.
-A guy named Evan Carter.
-From the first time he saw Heather our freshman year, he felt that she was the girl he was going to marry.
+There was one name that seemed to constantly rotate through the rows – a guy named Evan Carter.
+From the first time he saw Heather our freshman year, he believed that she was the girl he was going to marry.

 Heather, on the other hand, did not feel this way and rejected the idea of even dating him at first let alone marrying him.
 And so began my relationship with Evan, who became like a brother to me, chatting over dinner dates about his frustration with my stubborn roommate or my own college drama.

-These same girls who 11 years later traveled 8-10 hours one way to spend a night at my house for a time of prayer over Heather.
+These same girls who 11 years later traveled 8-10 hours one way to spend a night at my house for a time of prayer over Heather before she died.

-After college we all put on our big girl pants, got married, and had babies.
-Kind of terrifying we are all raising children considering the picture above was only taken a couple months ago.
+After college we put on our big girl pants, got married, and had babies.
+Kind of terrifying to think that we are all raising children considering the picture above was only taken a couple of months ago.

 So many weddings!